The phrase ‘rain on (my) parade‘ is an idiom that means to have one’s enjoyable time be ruined by something, such as

-It looks like this phrase originated from a popular 1964 song called “Don’t Rain on my Parade,” written by Bob Merrill and composed by Jule Styne.
-It was sung during the musical Funny Girl.
-Due to the fact that I am unable to find the phrase in writing before this time, I’ve come to the conclusion that this song must be where the expression comes from, but if not, then the song at least popularized the term.
+It’s believed this phrase originated from a popular 1964 song called “Don’t Rain on my Parade,” written by Bob Merrill and composed by Jule Styne.
+I am unable to find the phrase in print from before that year, which suggests it originated around that time.

-As mentioned, the earliest I could find this phrase in writing is from 1964.
-There are several references from this year about the song.
-For example, in the Cumberland Evening Times newspaper, there’s a part that reads:
+There are several newspapers from the year 1964 that reference the song.
+For example, in the Cumberland Evening Times of that year, a part in it reads:

 “Composer Jule Stype and lyricist – Bob Merrill are at the top in their specialities, and they have provided several good songs . . .
 But they have let Miss Stresiand down in two vital numbers, ‘Don’t Rain on my Parade’ and ‘Who Are You Now?’ with the result that the show suffers.”

-Later on, the phrase started to be used in a figurative way.
-An example of this is seen in a magazine called Mademoiselle, 1969:
+Later, the phrase started to be used figuratively.
+For instance, the following example is from a magazine called Mademoiselle, 1969:

 “And the next day, when five members of Parliament drop into Boston unexpectedly, and the sound system for a dark dedication is lost en route, and it looks like it might rain on her parade, she’ll need that extra time.”

-- Will, I don’t want to rain on your parade, but I’m feeling sick.
-So I won’t be able to make it to your brother’s wedding.
+- I don’t want to rain on your parade, Carl, but I’m unsure if I’ll be at your brother’s wedding.